open-mmlab/mmhuman3d/configs/pare/README.md

 We evaluate PARE on 3DPW.
 Values are MPJPE/PA-MPJPE.

-Trained with MoShed Human3.6M Datasets:
+Trained with MoShed Human3.6M Datasets and Cache:

 | Config | 3DPW    | Download |
 |:------:|:-------:|:------:|